 Unlike parrots, White-Faced Cockatiels can’t talk as well, but they learn how to mimic sounds and whistle.
 The male bird is a quick learner and starts making whistling sounds first.
 Generally, male cockatiels are better whistlers and speakers compared to their female counterparts.
 Therefore, you should pay attention to the female while training them.

 This species mimic sound from inside and outside the house, such as phones, alarm clocks, doorbells, and other birds.

 The sounds will always vary according to the situation.
 When they are happy, they whistle or chirp.
 They also scream when they sense danger.
 In case they feel danger, they make a hissing sound.

 White-Faced Cockatiel Colors and Markings

 The White-Faced Cockatiel has a striking mutation.
 The body is entirely charcoal grey with no orange cheek patches or yellow coloring.
 This coloration gets created by the autosomal recessive gene, which leads to the lipochromes pigment and stops the production of the yellow pigments.

 This bird species also has the following mutations.

 The grey marking is replaced with cinnamon coloring.
 It combines whites and cinnamons in a random pattern, which can be dominant or reverse.

-This mutation happens similarly to the Pearl cockatiel.
-The male will lose its pearl markings within the first molt at six months.
+This mutation happens similarly to the Pearl Cockatiel.
+The male will lose its pearl markings within the first molt at 6 months.
 However, the female retains the pearl markings.

 Caring for the White-Faced Cockatiel